 Exiting the EU will impact many aspects of life for residents and businesses

-The planned exit from the European Union will impact many aspects of life for our residents and businesses and the Council has been working with partner organisations to help ensure as smooth a transition to life outside the EU as possible.
+The exit from the European Union is impacting many aspects of life for our residents and businesses and the Council has been working with partner organisations to help ensure as smooth a transition to life outside the EU as possible.

 The measures being put in place by the Council include:

 - Workshops for businesses to help business leaders understand what Brexit might mean for them and their sector – and the support available, including government advice

 - Acting as a signpost to information and advice for Borough residents